paolofullone/RunningTracker/Readme.md

 # Running API Project

+## Description

 This is an backend API project that allows users to track their running activities.
-The project is built using .NET 8 amd a very tinny architecture.
+The project is built using .NET 8.

-For the database I choose the MySQL due to the fact that it's a very popular database and it's easy to use.
-The database is running on a docker container.
+## Purpose of the project

+In this project my purpose is to Highlight the tests we can use and the purpose of each one of them.

 ## Installation